Katinka Hosszú: 2004 European Short Course Swimming Championships

 She won her first medal at the 2004 European Short Course Swimming Championships, a bronze in the 400-meter individual medley (4:35,41).

 2005 European Junior Swimming Championships

-At the 2005 European Junior Swimming Championships held in Budapest she won three gold medals in 200m freestyle, 400m individual medley and the 4×100m freestyle relay.
-Two silver medals in 400m freestyle and the 4×200m freestyle relay.
-And a bronze medal in the 800m freestyle.
+At the 2005 European Junior Swimming Championships held in Budapest she won three gold medals in 200-meter freestyle, 400-meter individual medley and the 4×100-meter freestyle relay.
+Two silver medals in 400-meter freestyle and the 4×200-meter freestyle relay.
+And a bronze medal in the 800-meter freestyle.

 2008 European Championships

 She won her first long course medal at the 2008 European Championships, a silver in 400-meter individual medley (4:37.43).

 2009 World Championships

 At the 2009 World Championships she won two bronze medals in the 200-meter individual medley and 200-meter butterfly before becoming World Champion in the 400-meter individual medley.
 She was elected Hungarian Sportswoman of the Year for her achievements.